-Earn a highest-ever 140,000 bonus points with the IHG Premier credit card
+Earn up to 125,000 bonus points and a reward night with these IHG credit cards - CNN Underscored

 The IHG Traveler card, on the other hand, will only earn you Gold elite status if you spend $10,000 per calendar year on the card.
 Truthfully, we don’t recommend spending this amount of money on the card solely for this benefit.

-All card holders of either the IHG Premier credit card or the IHG Traveler credit card get a complimentary fourth night when redeeming points at an IHG hotel.
+All card holders of both the IHG Premier credit card and the IHG Traveler credit card get a complimentary fourth night when redeeming points at an IHG hotel.
 There are no exclusions to this benefit — this perk can be extended to any IHG property, regardless of the number of points it costs.

 For example, let’s say you’re looking to stay at the Holiday Inn Resort Aruba right near Palm Beach in Aruba at a cost of 40,000 points per night.
 Thanks to this benefit, you can redeem just 120,000 points for a full four-night stay at this hotel.
-That means with the IHG Premier’s sign-up bonus alone, you can be well on your way to enjoying the sunny Caribbean.
+That means with the card’s sign-up bonus alone, you can be well on your way to enjoying the sunny Caribbean for no additional cost.
+Of course, you could also add on your reward night certificate and turn your stay into an even longer five-night vacation.

 When you apply for either the Global Entry or TSA PreCheck trusted traveler programs, just pay with your IHG Premier credit card and your application fee up to $100 will be reimbursed in full.
 The TSA PreCheck program gets you through TSA security faster at US airports, while Global Entry expedites going through immigration when you return to the US from being overseas.